mrrosoff/Monte-Carlo-RayTracing-Engine/README.md

 # Monte Carlo Ray Tracing Engine Built in C++

 An engine built to render complex scenes with all the capabilities of real world private engines.
 Images are outputted in the PPM format and use a simple driver file system for creation.
+This engine runs entirely on the CPU.

 ## Features